TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 Send new text strings up to 200 characters to keys S1/T1 - S12/T12 via USBserial Start string with <1 to <6 followed by the string assigned to S1/T1-S12/T12 - end string with >
 If current Layout is L3 then S1 to S6 changed if Layout is L4 then T1 to T6 changed
-If current Layer is A then S1/T1-S6/T6 changed, layer B S7/T7-S12/T12 changed.
+If current Layer is A then S1/T1-S6/T6 changed, if Layer B S7/T7-S12/T12 changed.

 To send the text "This is a string for key [S2]." use a serial terminal to send
 <2This is a string for key [S2].> with Layer 3 visible.